 Groups and Workshops

 Services are available for a fee.
-You must be referred by a clinician in CAPS, Health Services, or another EMU clinic to meet with the psychiatrist.
+We are now accepting some forms of insurance.
+You must be referred by a mental health professional at CAPS, Health Services, or another EMU clinic to meet with the psychiatrist.
 If you have questions, please contact us.

 Since our services may not be appropriate for all problems, your counselor could recommend career counseling, academic tutoring, medical evaluation, or another counseling agency or mental health professional.